| Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |

 A pre-fitting process is carried out for the following distributions

-and "oigbeta"
+"mbbefd", "MBBEFD" and "oigbeta" before

 the main optimization.

-The estimation process is carried out via fitdist
+The estimation process is carried out via fitdist from the

-package and the output object will inherit from the
+fitdistrplus package and the output object will inherit from the

-"fitdist"
+"fitdist" class.

-returns an object of class "fitDR"
+fitDR returns an object of class "fitDR" inheriting

-class.
+from the "fitdist" class.
 That is a list with the following components:

 estimate |